jvzonlab/OrganoidTracker/manuals/AUTOMATIC_TRACKING.md

 The intended workflow is as follows:

 1. Obtain nucleus positions (for now this is done using an external program)
-2. Obtain nucleus shapes from positions
+2. Obtain division scores.
+3. Obtain linking scores.
-3. Link the cells of different time points together
+4. Link the cells of different time points together
-4. Manually correct all warnings
+5. Manually correct all warnings

 The steps are described below.